ppieczul/org.openhab.binding.loxone/README.md

 Your OpenHAB server can be exposed through [myopenHAB](http://www.myopenhab.org/) cloud service to  [Amazon Alexa](https://en.wikipedia.org/wiki/Amazon_Alexa) device with [openHAB skill](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L) enabled.
 To enable this service, please consult instructions available [here](https://community.openhab.org/t/official-alexa-smart-home-skill-for-openhab-2/23533).

 When creating a Miniserver Thing in the openHAB's Item Linking Simple Mode, Loxone binding will automatically create item tags required by Alexa, so that Miniserver's controls can be discovered by [Alexa smart home]( https://www.amazon.com/alexasmarthome) module.
+Tags will be created for switches, which belong to a category of "lighting" type.
 This will allow you to command Loxone controls with your voice.

 Alexa will recognize items by their labels, which will be equal to the corresponding control's name on the Miniserver.
 In case your controls are named in a way not directly suiting voice commands, you will need to manually add and link new items to the channels, and add proper tags as described in the above instructions.

 Please consult [tutorial](http://docs.openhab.org/tutorials/beginner/configuration.html) on what simple mode is and how to enable it.

+## Limitations
+* Setting rollershutter value to a percentage in OpenHAB is not supported
+* Amazon Alexa does not support rollershutters

 ## Future plans
-Add support for blinds / rollershutters / shades.
+* Workaround Amazon Alexa missing support for rollershutters with thermometer type